chowder/ttv-cli/README.md

 ## `ttv-points`

-View all channel points rewards from the command line, with additional countdowns for cooldown-enabled rewards - common for games with Twitch integration.
+View and redeem Twitch channel point rewards from the command line.

 [ttv-rewards.webm](https://user-images.githubusercontent.com/16789070/184022312-a947118a-c777-4fea-b71c-7485efded5b8.webm)

+Also displays countdowns for rewards with cooldowns - common for games with Twitch integration.